mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 A function called `ReturnsNullptrWhenStreamIsEmpty` would feel overly verbose in other contexts, but it's a good test name.
 It tells the reader exactly what it is asserting about the production code.
 A developer could likely fix a break like this without ever reading that test's implementation.
 That's the mark of a good test name.

-**Test names should be so descriptive that a developer can diagnose a test failure from the name alone.**
+**Write test names descriptive enough for a developer to diagnose a test failure from the name alone.**
 {: .notice--info}

 # Embrace magic numbers